-As a teacher, I have had the privilege of working with private students for the past 10 years.
+As a teacher, I have had the privilege of working with private students for the past 15 years.
 It is one of the great joys of my life.
 My studio currently consists of students of all ages who study cello, piano, or violin with me.

 As a lifelong student of music, myself, I have been blessed to study under a number of great teachers, including world-famous cellist Nathaniel Rosen, and I hold a Bachelors of Music Performance from Meadows School of the Arts at Southern Methodist University.

 I have also had the chance to record cello for film, classical albums (including recordings by Maest

 In drawing on my experiences both as a teacher and performer, my goal with each of my students is to guide them on a focused, disciplined, but always-fun journey of musical discovery as they learn their chosen instrument.

 I teach cello from beginning to lower stage of intermediate level.
 I make it fun and enjoyable to learn songs and play them with high level of expression, musicality and strong vibrato.
 In order to achieve those goals, I work with you patiently to play scales, arpeggios, etudes and songs from different sources, among them Suzuki books.